 , and later, the Aurelian Wall

 .
-Near Rome the road was lined with tombs; the ruins of many can still be seen today.
+Near Rome the road was lined with tombs.

 When the road left the city, it traveled through wealthy suburbs on its way straight through the Appian Mountains and over the former Pontine Marshes to Terracina, a coastal town 56 km south of Rome.
 From there the Appian Way followed the western coast, eventually ending at Capua, making the original road about 210 km long.